 In a world of acronyms and hashtags, I reference Strangers To Friends as, STF.
 But I often get, “what does STF mean?”
 So, I brainstormed a bit on other possible words.
 That’s when it hit me: STEP THROUGH FEAR.
 Why?
 Because… to experience anything in life, from introducing yourself to the stranger at the coffee shop reading a book you love to signing up to run your first half marathon to moving to a new city by yourself… it requires you to: step through fear.
 I thought to share a story where I practiced what I preach and how it created connection!

 A Personal Story: With a Coffee Date (finally) on the calendar I couldn’t wait to catch up with my Stranger To Friend, Ron, to learn what was brewing in his world.
 As a multi talented comedian and performer, he started by telling me all about his upcoming One Man Show at a theater close to my house.
-As I listened to his story, I also heard a voice inside me shout, “tell him you want to be on stage and have a one woman show, too”.
-From studying theater at performing arts school in high school to taking Improv Comedy classes at a school in San Diego, my Television Broadcasting degree naturally led me to love being seen and heard, especially when it comes to my own stories.
-Whether I’m motivating, educating or entertaining, I love public speaking, which to most people, is as scary as death!
-But to me, I feel alive.
-There’s something about the freedom to express myself with a live audience, hearing their reactions, that lights me up!
+As I listened, I recognized, I loved the idea of being on stage entertaining with a story, too.
+From studying theater at performing arts school in high school, to taking Improv Comedy classes in San Diego, my Television Broadcasting degree naturally led me to love being seen and heard.
+Whether I’m motivating, educating or making people laugh, I love public speaking.
+The two greatest fears for many people: death and public speaking.
+But for me, it’s the opposite.
+Something about the freedom to express myself with an audience; hearing their reactions, contributing to their experience: I FEEL ALIVE!

 Seconds after I finished soaking up his story, without thinking, the words, “I’ve want my own stand up show, too” jokingly flew out of my mouth.
 Famous last words, right?
 Ron picked up on my truth and followed my up with an tempting offer, “want the first 10 minutes of my act as a Story Teller?”
 The smile crept across my face and again without thinking… I squealed, “oh my goodness, yes!
 Let’s do this!”